cockroachdb/docs/v22.2/restore.md

 ## Required privileges

 {{site.data.alerts.callout_info}}
 From v22.2, CockroachDB supports a restore privilege model that provides finer control over a user's privilege to restore a backup.
 There is continued support for the [existing privilege model](#existing-required-privileges) in v22.2.
-However, this will be removed in v23.1.
+However, this will be removed in a future release.
 {{site.data.alerts.end}}

 {% include_cached new-in.html version="v22.2" %} You can grant the `RESTORE` privilege to a user or role depending on the type of restore required:

 Restore | Privilege
 -------+-----------
-Cluster | Grant a user the `RESTORE` privilege at the system level.
+Cluster | Grant a user the system level `RESTORE` privilege.
-Database | Grant a user the `RESTORE` privilege at the system level to restore databases onto the cluster.
+Database | Grant a user the system level `RESTORE` privilege to restore databases onto the cluster.
-Table | Grant a user the `RESTORE` privilege at the database level to restore schema objects into the database.
+Table | Grant a user the database level `RESTORE` privilege to restore schema objects into the database.

-There is no inheritance with the listed privileges.
-For example, if a user is granted system-level restore privileges, this does not give the user the privilege to restore a table.
-Furthermore, if you run an [`ALTER DEFAULT PRIVILEGES`](alter-default-privileges.html) statement to grant a user the `RESTORE` privilege, this will only apply to newly created tables.
+The listed privileges do not cascade to objects lower in the schema tree.
+For example, if you are granted system-level restore privileges, this does not give you the privilege to restore a table.
+If you need the `RESTORE` privilege on a database to apply to all newly created tables in that database, use [`DEFAULT PRIVILEGES`](security-reference/authorization.html#default-privileges).

 Members of the [`admin` role](security-reference/authorization.html#admin-role) can run all levels of `RESTORE` without the need to grant a specific `RESTORE` privilege.